chain4travel/camino-docs/docs/apps/nodes/set-up-node-with-docker.md

 ## Networking considerations

-To run successfully, CaminoGo needs to accept connections from the Internet on the network port `9651`.
+To run successfully, Camino-Node needs to accept connections from the Internet on the network port `9651`.
 Before you proceed with the installation, you need to determine the networking environment your node will run in.

 ### Running on a cloud provider